yihui/yihui.org/content/animation/example/quincunx2.md

 ---
-title: quincunx()
+title: quincunx2()
-subtitle: Demonstration of the Galton Box, example 1
+subtitle: Demonstration of the Galton Box, example 2
 date: '2017-04-04'
-slug: quincunx
+slug: quincunx2
+from_Rmd: yes
 ---

 Demonstration of the Quincunx (Bean Machine/Galton Box)

 Simulates the quincunx with ``balls'' (beans) falling through several layers